cpm-cmake/CPM.cmake/README.md

 See the [add_subdirectory ](https://cmake.org/cmake/help/latest/command/add_subdirectory.html?highlight=add_subdirectory)
 and [SYSTEM](https://cmake.org/cmake/help/latest/prop_tgt/SYSTEM.html#prop_tgt:SYSTEM) target property for details.

-A single-argument compact syntax is also supported:
+A shorthand syntax is also supported:

 ```cmake
 # A git package from a given uri with a version